Warning notification:Warning

 Causes - Overactive thyroid (hyperthyroidism)

-The thyroid can become overactive for a many reasons.
+The thyroid can become overactive for many reasons.

 Graves' disease

-In around 3 in every 4 cases, an overactive thyroid is caused by a condition called Graves' disease.
+About 3 in 4 people with an overactive thyroid have a condition called Graves' disease.

-This is an autoimmune condition.
-This means the immune system mistakenly attacks the body.
-In Graves' disease, it attacks the thyroid and causes it to become overactive.
+Graves' disease is an autoimmune condition.
+This means the immune system attacks the body by mistake.
+It damages the thyroid and causes it to become overactive.

 Thyroid nodules

-An overactive thyroid caused by medication will usually improve when the medication is stopped.
-But it may take several months for your thyroid hormone levels to return to normal.
+Symptoms of an overactive thyroid will usually improve when you stop using the medicine.
+But it can take months for your hormone levels to return to normal.

 Other causes of an overactive thyroid